orthecreedence/hustle/README.md

     // the item's user-specified data payload
     data: ...,

-    // how old the item is (unimplemented)
+    // how old the item is
     age: 0,

     // how many times this item has been reserved